 Are all open-plan offices a killer for the collaboration?

-“Organizations should consider ‘hybrid’ or flexible spaces and optimize workplaces for the kind of work people do there.”
+“Organizations should consider ‘hybrid’ or flexible spaces and optimize workplaces for the type of work people do there.”

-In an interview after this study was published, Associate Professor Ethan Bernstein drew some conclusions from his results.
-He suggested that among other things, organizations should consider ‘hybrid or flexible spaces’ within the open plan office and, he pointed out, they should optimize workplaces for the kind of work people do there.
+In an interview after this research was published, associate professor Ethan Bernstein drew some conclusions from his results.
+Among other things, he suggested that organizations should consider “hybrid or flexible spaces” within the open-plan office and, he indicated, they should optimize workplaces for the type of work people do there.

 The results are revealing.
-In addition to privacy and places to work together, people are also looking for informal, inspiring workplaces.
-They want to build deeper relationships with colleagues, and 43 percent of those surveyed think informal spaces can help build more trust.
+In addition to privacy and places to work together, people also seek informal, inspiring workplaces.
+They want to build deeper relationships with colleagues, and in addition, 43 percent of those surveyed think informal places can help build more trust.
 Good informal spaces offer views of nature, support informal interaction and provide access to visual and acoustic privacy.

-Clearly, people need an ecosystem of spaces that support the different types of work they do in a day: places to collaborate, concentrate, learn, socialize and refuel.
-By addressing all these needs, an open plan office space can accommodate all types of work performed by people.
+Clearly, people need an ecosystem of spaces that support the different types of work they do in a day: places to collaborate, concentrate, learn, for social activities and to refuel.
+By paying attention to all of these needs, an office garden can accommodate all types of work performed by people.
 What is needed is a holistic approach that ensures the integration of the needs of people, place and technology.

-With the intensity of today’s work, leaders expect more and more from their people.
-In order to work and create at a consistently high level, the sustainable well-being of people must be taken into account.
+With the intensity of work today, leaders expect more and more from their people.
+To work and create at a consistently high level, people’s sustainable well-being must be considered.
 This requires:

 - Ergonomic support and comfort

-- Eliminate distractions so people can concentrate and collaborate undisturbed
+- Eliminate distractions so people can focus and collaborate undisturbed

-- Inspiration and the opportunity to refuel – make people feel better when they leave than when they arrive at work
+- Inspiration and the ability to refuel – make people feel better when they leave than when they arrive at work

-When it comes to place, people need an ecosystem of spaces that support all ways of working: concentration, collaboration, learning, social activities and recovery.
-This must go with:
+When it comes to place, people need an ecosystem of spaces that support all modes of work: concentration, collaboration, learning, social activities and recovery.
+This must go hand in hand with:

-- Support for a wide variety of poses and privacy options
+- Support for a wide range of postures and privacy options

-- Spaces where colleagues who work remotely get the experience that they can feel and behave as if they were also present in the space.
+- Spaces that allow remote colleagues the experience of feeling and behaving as if they are also present in the space

-“By creating a workplace that brings people, place and technology together, organizations can give their employees choice and control.”
+“By creating a workplace that brings together people, place and technology, organizations can give employees choice and control.”

-When people have a bad day with the necessary technology for their activities, they have a bad day at work.
+When people have a bad day with the technology needed for their activities, they have a bad day at work.
 They need all kinds of devices and spaces to share information.
-They also want easy-to-use technology that is smart and connected so that their ideas can match it seamlessly.
+They also want easy-to-use technology that is smart and connected so that their ideas correspond with it seamlessly.
 Considerations for technology solutions include:

-- Collecting data so that organizations can understand what kind of spaces best support their people and so those organizations adapt their workplaces accordingly
+- Collecting data so that organizations can understand what kind of spaces best support their people and so that those organizations adjust workplaces accordingly

-- Give people access to data so they can quickly find their colleagues and rooms
+- Giving people access to data so they can find their colleagues and rooms quickly

-- Offering spaces designed in such a way that the place helps to use the technology more effectively and the technology makes the place better
+- Providing spaces designed so that the place helps people use technology more effectively and so that the technology makes the place better

-By creating a workplace that brings people, place and technology together, organizations can give their employees choice and control over where and how they work – something directly related to a high level of engagement and satisfaction in the workplace.
-By putting people first, the open plan office does not have to be a source of frustration.
+By creating a workplace that brings people, place and technology together, organizations can give employees choice and control over where and how they work – something that is directly linked to high levels of engagement and satisfaction in the workplace.
+By putting people first, the office garden need not be a source of frustration.
 It can be a tool to help people and teams thrive.

 Creating an inspiring environment for your employees

-Give your employees the freedom to work wherever they want.
-By offering a wide range of spaces with different resources and atmospheres, they can perfectly adapt to the wishes and needs that they have at that moment.
+Give your employees the freedom to work where they want.
+By offering a wide range of spaces with different resources and atmospheres, they can perfectly adapt to the wants and needs they have at the time.

 Make it authentic

-Create places where a person can and dares to be themselves completely.
-Light, material, informal places and natural elements are powerful influences on the behavior and communication of the brand and the culture of an organization.
+Create places where a person can and dares to be completely themselves.
+Light, materials, informal places and natural elements are powerful influences on the behavior and communication of an organization's brand and culture.

 Cherish your people

-Also do not forget about the physical and emotional needs of a person.
-Good coffee and a range of healthy food indicate that you as an organization prioritize the well-being of an employee.
-WorkCafés and a bar give people the opportunity to meet each other in an informal way and get to know each other better.
-It's no secret that stronger relationships can lead to better ideas and increase synergy and creativity within a team.
+Don't forget a person's physical and emotional needs either.
+Good coffee and an offering of healthy food indicates that as an organization you prioritize an employee's well-being.
+WorkCafés and a bar give people the opportunity to meet in an informal way and get to know each other better.
+It's no secret that stronger interpersonal relationships can lead to better ideas and increase synergy and creativity within a team.

 Give space to the best technology

-Today it is very frustrating for an employee when technology fails them.
-It creates frustration and distraction because the work often depends to a large extent on the technology within a company.
-Therefore, make sure you have good quality equipment that makes it easy to share information and ideas with each other.
+Nowadays, it is very frustrating for an employee when technology fails them.
+It creates frustration and distraction because work is often largely dependent on technology within a company.
+Therefore, provide quality equipment that makes it easy to share information and ideas with each other.